EnyanDai/LWGCN/README.md

 bash train_DIS.sh
 ```

-You can also check the our recorded log in `.\log\results.log` to help reproduce the experiments we conducted.
+You can also check the our recorded log in `.\log` to help reproduce the experiments we conducted.